Our NAAONB Staff Team

-Amber Carter - Membership and Office Manager
+Amber Carter - Membership and Development Manager (part-time)

 Howard Davies - Chief Executive

 Howard is passionate about the natural environment.
 Before he took up his current role in 2010 he was Director of Wildlife Trusts Wales.

 His career started in farming, before moving into the private sector working in research and development.
 After a period of extensive travel, he came back to the UK to work for various practical conservation focused organisations in the third and public sector, before moving on to work within the Countryside Council for Wales’ Protected Landscapes team.
 He is Honorary Vice President of the North Wales Wildlife Trust, and an appointed Board Member of Natural Resources Wales.

 Howard has a degree in Natural Sciences with Biology, a passionate interest in the relationship between people and place and actively promotes collaboration and consensus building.
 He is a Fellow of the Royal Geographical Society, a Fellow of the Royal Society of Arts, and a trained mediator.
 Howard has been actively engaged in his local community for over twenty years and volunteers with many organisations, charities and businesses.

 Richard Clarke - National Policy and Development Manager

 Richard has been educated, trained and worked in the environmental sector for over thirty years.
 He has seen that increasingly the disciplines of environment, heritage, business and community have overlapped and with it he has broadened his skills base.
 He has a degree in Biological Sciences and Post-graduate Diploma in Countryside Management.